 Patrick Henry Writing Fellowship

-The C.V.
-Starr Center for the Study of the American Experience invites applications for its full-time residential writing fellowship, which supports outstanding writing on American history and culture by both scholars and nonacademic authors.
-The deadline for applications for the 2016-2017 Patrick Henry Writing Fellowship is November 1, 2015.
+The Starr Center for the Study of the American Experience invites applications for its full-time residential writing fellowship, which supports outstanding writing on American history and culture by both scholars and nonacademic authors.
+The deadline for applications for the 2019-2020 Patrick Henry Writing Fellowship has been extended until November 15, 2018.

 Applicants should have a significant book-length project currently in progress.
 The project should address the history and/or legacy – broadly defined – of the American Revolution and the nation’s founding ideas.
 It might focus on the founding era itself, or on the myriad ways the questions that preoccupied the nation’s founders have shaped America’s later history.
 Work that contributes to ongoing national conversations about America’s past and present, with the potential to reach a wide public, is particularly sought.
 We encourage a broad reading of such terms as “founders” and “founding ideas.”